Ratibus11/improved-localstorage/README.md

 #### Throw

 -   `RangeError` - If `key` is not provided.
--   `TypeError` - If the entry's cannot be parsed as JSON.
+-   `TypeError` - If the entry's value cannot be parsed as JSON.

 #### Examples